dburr/SIFTools/README.md

 [-d | --date]          Date to calculate gem count for (MM/DD/YYYY)

 TO CALCULATE HOW LONG UNTIL YOU WILL GET A CERTAIN NUMBER OF GEMS:
-[-G | --desired-gems]  Calculate level that card will be at given EXP
+[-G | --desired-gems]  Calculate date when you will have that number of gems
 ```

 Example: How many love gems will you have on Christmas?